stevehemingway/newblog/content/2017/Oct.md

 is imminent.
 The Local Development Scheme states that it should be complete by the end of December.

-# NHDC Waste & Street Cleaning Contract - Update
+# NHDC Waste & Street Cleaning Contract

 Negotiations on the new Waste and Street Cleaning Contract are at an advanced stage.
 The contract will form the agenda for a joint meeting of